Satisfactory Academic Progress Policy

 If a Maximum Timeline Extension Appeal is denied, a student may submit a written request for review of the appeal to the Satisfactory Academic Progress Appeals Committee.
 If the Committee’s decision is to uphold the denial, the student may not submit any subsequent requests for funding consideration.

 Satisfactory Academic Appeal Forms can be obtained at the Office of Student Financial Aid, or online by using the links above.
+A list of the SAP Appeal Committee members can be requested from Rosalva Soria at 361-593-5012.

 Additional SAP Definitions and General Information